mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

 	  "version": "string"
 	}
 	```
   * 2. Get the certificate data from the URL mentioned below.
-The application id(appId) used is IDA and reference id(refId) =CRED_SERVICE
+The application id(appId) used is IDA and reference id(refId)= CRED_SERVICE
 	```https://minibox.mosip.net/idauthentication/v1/internal/swagger-ui/index.html?configUrl=/idauthentication/v1/internal/v3/api-docs/swagger-config#/keymanager/getCertificate```

        Ensure to copy the certificate value in the response from the above request.